 Those seats at the debate weren’t the only things that were empty.
 It seems the words and actions of our citizens might be too.

-Editors Note: This op-ed originally appeared in the October, 31st edition of the Central Virginian, just before Election Day, and has been re-posted to provide additional context to current articles in Blue Louisa.
+Editors Note: This op-ed originally appeared in the October, 31st 2013 edition of the Central Virginian, just before Election Day, and has been re-posted in it's entirety to provide additional context to current articles in Blue Louisa.